 Idaho: We are currently running guide trips on the Henry’s Fork in Idaho, visiting anglers can now purchase non-resident and resident fishing licenses at this time.

-Montana: Guiding is legal in Montana at this time, and the governor has lifted the 14 day quarantine requirement as of June 1.
+Montana: Guiding is legal in Montana at this time

-Yellowstone National Park: As of June 1, YNP is open and all gates are operational.
+Yellowstone National Park: YNP is currently open and all gates are operational.
 Fishing is open per the YNP fishing regulations.

 The following plan outlines Big Sky Anglers’ current operating procedures in both our fly shop and our guide service.
 It is our focus to implement procedures that ensure the safety, health, and well-being of both our employees and our customers.
 This is a fluid situation requiring an adaptable plan, and we will be updating these procedures as the season and situation unfolds.
 This blog post will have the latest updates.